 Trap #8: Believing You Do Not Have to Apply for Social Security Disability Benefits (SSDI and/or SSI)

 Most LTD policies require the claimant to apply for Social Security Disability Insurance (SSDI) benefits.
-That’s because insurance companies are allowed reduce your LTD payments by applying an “offset” of SSDI payments against the LTD benefits.
+That’s because insurance companies are allowed to reduce your LTD payments by applying an “offset” of SSDI payments against the LTD benefits.
 In other words, the monthly LTD benefits will be reduced by the amount of monthly SSDI benefits.
-Because of this “offset” provision, the insurance company has an express interest your Social Security disability claim being approved.
+Because of this “offset” provision, the insurance company has an express interest in your Social Security disability claim being approved.
 Thus, if you fail to file a claim with the Social Security Administration, your LTD benefits could be terminated.

 Trap #9: Failure to Continue Medical Treatment

 LTD policies require you to submit continuously updated proof of your disability.
 You may satisfy this proof as easily as providing updated medical records.
 Or you may provide evidence of an annual or semi-annual re-certification by your doctor that you continue to be disabled.
 Or you may be required to attend regular “independent medical examinations”.

 As you may surmise, one of the most common reasons LTD benefits are terminated is that the claimant failed to receive regular, ongoing medical treatment.
 That’s why you should continue to obtain medical treatment even if your doctor has told you there’s “nothing else” the doctor can do for you to improve your medical condition.
 Even if there is “nothing more” that can be done for you, you should continue to go to the doctor to produce the evidence that your condition continues to be so serious that you are disabled.
 If you completely stop going to see the doctor, your insurance company may interpret your lack of treatment as proof that your condition has improved.

 Trap #10: Believing That You Cannot Afford an Attorney to Represent You With Your LTD Claim